ssb22/CedPane/README.md

 Star Trek is a trademark of CBS Studios Inc. / Paramount.
 TeX is a trademark of the American Mathematical Society.
 Thermos is a trademark of Thermos LLC.
+Think different is a trademark of Apple Computer, Inc.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha, also called Kabushiki Kaisha Toshiba.
 Twitter and Tweet are trademarks of Twitter Inc.
 Uber is a trademark of Uber Technologies, Inc.